 The first recipe I tried was a Vietnamese sandwich known as Banh Mi.
 I used to eat up to five of them a day in high school and lived in an area with a Vietnamese restaurant every two blocks so I kinda feel like I know what good banh mi sandwich should be like.

 Perhaps it was my own experience that made me feel the recipe was lacking.
 It was a delicious sandwich but the memories of what I thought “should be” wasn’t there.
 That said, my boyfriend (non-vegan), who hasn’t had a lot of banh mi experiences, loved this sandwich.
 So if you’re a banh mi connoisseur, this might not be up to standard.
+For example, she calls for a French baguette but banh mi sandwiches are made with Vietnamese-style baguettes which are completely different.
 But if you just want a tasty tasty sandwich, go for this.
 In my experience, most people love the combination of sweet, tangy, and savoury with crunchy vegetables and soft, chewy toasted french baguette.

 There are a lot of American comfort foods in this book.
 Like mac and cheese.
 This version is really simple and the recipe is available online.
 But basically, the sauce is like a regular omni recipe but replaces the non-vegan ingredients with plant milk and store bought vegan cheese shreds.